IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/03createVMForLDAP.md

     **Note:** Note down the LDAP public IP address and use that while the CP4BA deployment

-## Download required installation files to your bastion host and upload them to the VSI
+## Download required installation files to your bastion host and upload them to the VM

 **Download/create the following files onto/on your bastion host:**
 - IBM SDS 6.4 installation image (sds64-linux-x86-64.iso, part number: CN487ML, needs to be downloaded from IBM Passport Advantage, or internally from IBM Internal DSW Downloads/XL Software)